Continuing on with the weekly installment of the list. Numbers 25 through 21 can be found here.

 16. Fort Greene Park gets pillaged by skateboarders

 Every summer has one.
 This year, it was Fort Greene Park, which after last year’s renovation, had its previously unskateable floor re-done to accommodate urethane, and caused a horde of summertime tourists to temporarily take over all flat surfaces of the monument.
 The results of this phenomenon affected two things: real estate and calves.
-The rise in real estate prices was due to the well-known fact that white people love renewed things in Brooklyn, almost as much as they love manual tricks.
+The rise in real estate prices was due to the well-known fact in Fort Greene, almost as much as they love manual tricks.
 And calves, well, those all started to bulk up after spending hours upon end ollieing on top of the unnecessarily high platform.

 Bonus Mini Top 5 — The Best Rumors of 2010: